 MKTG 341 PRINCIPLES OF MARKETING (3)

 Design, distribution, pricing and promotion of goods, services, places, people and causes of both national and international markets.
 Included is an introduction to strategic and tactical applications of marketing.
 Not open to students who have completed MKTG T41.
-Prerequisites: ECON 201; sophomore standing; majors and eligible pre-major, BUAD or MKTG minor.
+Prerequisites: ECON 201; sophomore standing (subject to availability); majors and eligible pre-major, BUAD, MKTG or MUID minor.

 MKTG 345 MANAGING INTEGRATED MARKETING COMMUNICATIONS (3)